9 Places With the French Touch in Pondicherry

 Mirra Alfassa, a French national more famously known as Mother and her spiritual collaborator Sri Aurobindo, an Indian national had a major influence on the spiritual movement in Pondicherry in the early twentieth century.

 A distinct French touch can be seen in the Pondicherry churches.
-Our Lady of Angels Church, Basilica of the Sacred Heart of Jesus and Immaculate Conception Cathedral are some of the well known churches in Pondicherry.
+Our Lady of Angels Church, Basilica of the Sacred Heart of Jesus and Immaculate Conception Cathedral are well-known churches in Pondicherry.

 4. French Consulate & Other Official Buildings

-The French consulate building is beautiful with a touch of yellow and it is located close to the beach.
+The French consulate building is closer to Promenade beach and has a touch of yellow in its walls.
 Other monuments worth a visit are the Legislative assembly, Pondicherry museum and almost every building that one stumbles across in the white town.

-The main beach in Pondicherry is called the Promenade beach.
+The main beach in Pondicherry is called the Promenade beach, and it is right next to the white town.
 One can go for a stroll in the evening to enjoy the breeze and its picturesque surroundings.
-The beaches in Pondicherry are a bit rocky and look a bit different from the sandy beaches of Chennai.
+The beaches in Pondicherry are a little rocky and look different from the sandy beaches of Chennai.

 Sunnambar backwater is located south of Pondicherry on the way to Cuddalore.
 They offer boating facilities that take one to a secluded beach near the mouth of the backwater.
-With pristine sand and clean water, this is the most beautiful beach in Pondicherry and it is rightly called the Paradise beach.
+With pristine sand and clean water, this is the most beautiful beach in Pondicherry and it is called the Paradise beach or Plage Paradiso in French.
 One can spend an hour of two at the beach before taking a return boat.

 Jawaharlal Nehru Street and M G Road offer some interesting street shopping experience at Pondicherry.
 One would get anything from garments to electronic goods at reasonable prices.
 One should also visit Casablanca, an outlet with a distinct ethnic and classical touch in the heritage town.

-Auroville is technically not in Pondicherry union territory but it is a neighbouring town in Tamilnadu.
+Auroville is not in Pondicherry union territory but it is a neighboring town in Tamil Nadu.
 It is worth a visit when one is in Pondicherry.
-It was conceptualized and created by the Mother as an experimental town where people from all over the world can live in harmony and achieve progress cutting across religious, linguistic and racial barriers
+It was conceptualized and created by the Mother as an experimental town where people from all over the world can live in harmony and achieve progress cutting across religious, linguistic and racial barriers.
+One can feel the French connection at Auroville too.

 Connecting with Nature

 The entire town of Auroville is created on the principles of sustainable living and one would feel connected with nature.
 There is lush greenery everywhere not so common in other parts of Tamilnadu.
-Auroville botanical garden is an example of how community efforts can be channelized to improve the green cover.
+Auroville botanical garden is an example of how community efforts can help improve the green cover.

 One can also check out heritage stay options in the white town.
 There are many such heritage options available and one can pick the good ones based on the latest online reviews.

 There is a French restaurant by name "New Banana Cafe and Restaurant" operating on a terrace in Rue Cazy Street.
-During our recent visit, we realized that it was patronized mostly by French nationals and other Europeans.
+During our recent visit, we realized that it was patronized mainly by French nationals and other Europeans.
 Since the menu was not elaborate, we ended up trying everything they had like Crepes, Tarts and Quiches.
 The food was enjoyable even for someone like me not used to French cuisine.
-So the French touch can be felt not just visually but also through the food in this quaint town.
+So the French touch can be felt also through the food in this quaint town.